 South Africa - June 2018 - FULL

 Faculty Leaders: Mr. Wells and Mr. Held

-For the first time in many years, WMA will visit the country of South Africa.
+For the first time in many years, students will visit the country of South Africa.
 First, a stop at Johannesburg, where the group will tour the nation’s largest city, including a visit to the Apartheid Museum.
-From there, WMA will participate in an overnight safari to track the Big 5 at one of the national wildlife reserves.
-After Johannesburg, WMA will take a flight to Cape Town, where Table Mountain and Robben Island, where former South African President Nelson Mandela was imprisoned for much of his 27 years, await.
-Also, WMA hopes to experience a day at a South African school, observe penguins in their natural habit at Boulders Beach and take in a rugby match.
+From there, students will participate in an overnight safari to track the Big 5 at one of the national wildlife reserves.
+After Johannesburg, students will take a flight to Cape Town, where Table Mountain and Robben Island, where former South African President Nelson Mandela was imprisoned for much of his 27 years, await.
+Also, students hope to experience a day at a South African school, observe penguins in their natural habit at Boulders Beach and take in a rugby match.
 And, rumor has it there's a beach at Cape Town.

 "When the group reached the top, Machu Picchu sat off in the distance, covered by a cloudy sky.
 We were told to place our stone on the ground, as the group huddled around in a small circle and joined hands while the tour guide expressed words of gratitude and prayer ...
 With the stones forming a heart on the ground in the center of the circle, all eyes were closed as the tour guide continued her prayer to the mountain god, Pachamama.
 When the moment concluded, we opened our eyes to find the clouds had disappeared around Machu Picchu and the ancient civilization had become fully visible.
 It was an emotional moment for all and one most memorable.